archlinux/signstar/nethsm/README.md

 ## Features

 - `test-helpers` enables the `signstar_config::test` module which provides utilities for test setups that are also useful for other crates.
+- `_containerized-integration-test` enables tests that require to be run in a separate, ephemeral container each.

 ## Contributing